What to bring and plan for before your child's screening

 - If you, the parent, are unable to attend the screening, a grandparent or caregiver may bring your child as long as they have a short permission slip from you (this can be a simple, “I, Jane Smith, give Sammy Jones permission to go through the screening with my child, Johnny,” and your signature).

-- A well-fed, rested, curious child.
+- Start your screening with a well-fed, rested, curious child.
 It takes about an hour to 90 minutes to get through each of our stations with plenty of time to talk with our experts.
 We know your little one has a short window for engaging and staying interested.
-If possible, schedule your appointment for when your child is as rested as possible.
+If possible, schedule your appointment for when your child is well rested.
 It’s also a good idea to offer a bathroom break before your screening.